Molly Shannon joins the cast of 'Only Murders in the Building' season 4

 Further details about the plot of the new chapter are being kept under wraps.

-Disney Television Group President Craig Erwich revealed in a Deadline interview that the trio will kick off the new season with a trip to Los Angeles before returning to The Arconia in their search of Saz’s killer.
+Disney Television Group President Craig Erwich revealed in a recent interview that the trio will kick off the new season with a trip to Los Angeles before returning to The Arconia in their search of Sazz’s killer.

 Attached to 20th Television, the show is co-created by Steve Martin and John Hoffman.
 They also executive produce alongside Short, Gomez, Dan Fogelman and Jess Rosenthal.
 The first three seasons of the series are available to stream in India on Disney+ Hotstar.